nginxinc/NGINX-Demos/nginx-hello-nonroot/README.md

-# NGINX webserver ran with non root privilege that serves a simple page containing its hostname, IP address and port as well as the request URI and the local time of the webserver.
+# NGINX webserver that runs with non-root privileges to serve a simple page containing its hostname, IP address and port as well as the request URI and the local time of the webserver.

 The images are uploaded to Docker Hub -- https://hub.docker.com/r/nginxdemos/nginx-hello/.